pyember/ember/QUICKSTART.md

 # Import the package
 import ember

-# Initialize and get the model service
+# Initialize and get the 'default' model service
 service = ember.init()

 # Make a simple model call